 You do not have to face a creditor claim alone.
 Scott Vicknair Law can help protect your loved one’s legacy by ensuring that an estate’s most valuable assets remain safe from potential threats.
 We can assess the validity of a creditor’s demand and stand up to them in court if their claim cannot stand up to Louisiana law.

-If you have any questions about how to handle a creditor claim in a Louisiana succession claim, please call Scott Vicknair Law at 504-264-1057 to schedule your initial consultation and discuss your legal options.
+If you have any questions about how to handle a creditor claim in a Louisiana succession claim, please call Scott Vicknair Law at 504-264-1057 to get started on your case today.